casiacxr/casia-cxr/README.md

 Please refer to our website at: www.casia-cxr.net

 ## Citation
-If you find the dataset useful for your research projects, please consider to cite our paper:
+If you find our dataset useful for your research projects, please consider to cite our paper:

 ```bash
   @article{X,